dkoosis/cowflare/docs/RTM-MCP-OAuth-Debug-Tracker.md

 ## Confirmed Issues ❌

-1. **Missing `/register` endpoint**
+1. **~~Missing `/register` endpoint~~** ✅ NOT THE ISSUE
-   - Advertised in discovery but returns 404
+   - Advertised in discovery but NOT called by Claude.ai
-   - May cause Claude.ai to fail silently
+   - No 404 errors observed

 2. **No post-token validation calls**
    - No `/introspect` requests observed
    - No `/userinfo` requests observed
-   - Suggests Claude.ai might be failing before these steps
+   - No `/mcp` requests observed
+   - Complete silence after token exchange at 01:30:38.991Z

 ## Current Implementation Details